 Alternative Names: Ali’s reef

-Type of Dive: Boulder slope with lots of life.
+Type of Dive: Conger alley shore dive on Loch Long is a boulder slope to 30m with lots of sea life.

 Suggested experience: Trainees to master divers